FabricMC/fabric-docs/develop/getting-started/setting-up-intellij-idea.md

 You can install it by opening IntelliJ IDEA, and then navigating to **File** > **Settings** > **Plugins** > **Marketplace** tab, then search for `Minecraft Development` in the search bar, and click the **Install** button.

 Alternatively, you can download it from the [plugin page](https://plugins.jetbrains.com/plugin/8327-minecraft-development) and then install it by navigating to **File** > **Settings** > **Plugins** > **Install Plugin From Disk**.

+## Creating a Project {#creating-a-project}

+While it is possible to create a project using IntelliJ Idea's "Minecraft Development" plugin, this is not recommended as the templates are often out of date.
+We recommend moving on to [Creating a Project](./creating-a-project) to use the Fabric Template Mod Generator.